 The Huntington Harbour Bay Club, meanwhile, is a condominium development located adjacent to the water, and represents an ideal place to live and play.
 You can dock your boat at one of the personal stalls, or have fun paddle boarding on the glassy Harbour water, and, being that you’re so close to the beach, you can simply walk down and surf or just enjoy the water with a cocktail at SeaLegs.
 It is close to the Huntington Beach wetlands, a natural preserve that allows for wildlife observance and hiking.

 Here is a quick video showcasing the Huntington Harbour area.
-If you have taken a liking to this area and want to know more about some of the communities or units for sale, please give me a call directly at (714) 655-1627.
-As mentioned earlier, there are a lot of other communities not mentioned in this post.
+If you have taken a liking to this area and want to know more about some of the communities or units for sale, please call me at (714) 655-1627.
+As mentioned earlier, many other communities are not mentioned in this post.

 South Huntington Beach Condos and Townhomes